ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok1046a-c2/_sources/OK1046A-C2_Linux4_1_14_User_Manual.md.txt

 }
 ```

-Set the IP address of the WIFI module
+Set the IP address of the WIFI module.

 ```plain
 root@localhost:~# ifconfig wlP1p1s0 192.168.2.1